-The Field Services unit within the UW-Madison Police Department is our largest unit, and is typically the unit that most people in our community come in contact with.
-Field Services is comprised of Police Patrol Operations, Security Operations, Community Policing, Records, Communications Center, and Special Event Planning.
+The Field Services unit within the UW–Madison Police Department is our largest unit, and is typically the unit that most people in our community come in contact with.
+Field Services is composed of Police Patrol Operations, Security Operations, Community Policing, Records, Communications Center, and Special Event Planning.

 The UW–Madison Police Department’s patrol officers are the backbone of the department.
 They are the first line in educating our community about ways to be safe and avoid becoming victims of crime.
 They also are first on scene when responding to reports of any type of crime.
 Our patrol officers receive extensive training to ensure we are current on crime trends, investigation methods, and prevention techniques.

 The UWPD Communications Center is often times your first contact with our staff.
 If you dial 911 from a campus building, call one of the non-emergency numbers, or if you visit the UW Police Department, chances are you will talk to one of our Law Enforcement Dispatcher (LEDs).
 LEDs work 24 hours a day, 7 days a week, and have been trained in handling emergency situations and day-to-day activities for the staff, students, and visitors on campus.
 The UWPD Communications Center also coordinates the response to campus alarms, tradesmen notifications, and lockouts from buildings.